Ph: 00971 4313 2843

 Remember, the carat of a diamond is the weight of the stone, not the size of the stone.
 However, there is an obvious relationship between carat and size for the common types of shapes for diamond.

 As larger diamonds are much rarer than smaller diamonds the increase in price is non-linear.
 Also, as the diamond carat reaches the whole numbers such as 1.0 or 2.0 carats, the price for the diamond increases at a faster rate approaching the whole carat weights.
-This is because wholesale diamonds tend to be priced in
+This is because wholesale diamonds tend to be priced in whole carats, which leads to the larger relative jump in price around these numbers and there is also an “exclusivity“ factor surrounding the whole carat numbers.

 The size of the diamond is undoubtedly the most noticeable of the diamond’s characteristics.
 While it will be tempting to go for the biggest diamond available for your budget, you should bear in mind that despite what they say, size isn’t everything.
 The quality of a diamond is dependant on the other 3 Cs also.
-Educating your

 The diamond carat is the C that is most easily able to be measured, as it is simply the weight of the diamond.
 This makes the carat an ideal C to use as a benchmark when evaluating diamonds.
-Hold the
+Hold the carat as a constant for different diamonds and then compare how differences in the other 3 Cs affect the cost of those diamonds.

 Tips on Diamond Carat